Welcome to the Steam thread!

 Can we trade cards in the thread?

 You can but it's inefficient.
-Use the Steam feature that shows you which of your friends has the cards you need.
+Use the Steam feature that shows you which of your friends has the cards you are looking for.
 Oh, and join the Steam group we created for trading cards: PA Card Sharks

 Is Steam down?!